rzj0009/The-Ladies-Step-5/README.md

         vcftools --gzvcf Combined.Q30.recode.vcf.gz --indv
         "YEE\_0112\_03\_02\_18" --freq --out r1.g18

-#####Unfortunately, the format of the .frq file did not allow us to see the true events of allele frequency.
+#####Unfortunately at this point, we discovered that, like Fetch, further analysis of the data was not happening.
+The format of the .frq file did not allow us to see the true events of allele frequency.
 We were only able to count the amounts of alleles in the different regions.
 These values were the same for both generations.
 However, the number of allele events were not the same between the two timepoints.
 We were eventually given a new file with the right data to determine these counts and produce subsequent plots.

 ####R and Manhattan Plots